humanmade/comment-popularity/README.txt

 Each commenter is allocated karma each time that one of their comments are upvoted.

-Admin users can give users the \"expert\" label which will attribute more weight to their comments.
+Admin users can give users the "expert" label which will attribute more weight to their comments.

 You'll find an option under discussion for the default expert karma and it can also be changed on the user's profile.